 There are many things wrong with the “hitting rock bottom” myth.
 Let’s look at a few shortfalls.

-- Includes a wait period.
+- Includes a waiting period.
 Typically, family members wait for their loved one to hit rock bottom.
 While they wait, the addiction continues to wreak havoc on the family and gain more power over the user.